lesstif/php-jira-rest-client/README.md

 **Laravel Users:**
 If you are developing with laravel framework(5.x), you must append above configuration to your application .env file.

+**REST API V3 Note:**
+In accordance to the [Atlassian's deprecation notice](https://developer.atlassian.com/cloud/jira/platform/deprecation-notice-user-privacy-api-migration-guide/), After the 29th of april 2019, REST API no longer supported username and userKey, and instead use the account ID. if you are JIRA Cloud users, you need to set *JIRA_REST_API_V3=true* in the .env file.

+**CAUTION**
+this library not fully supported JIRA REST API V3 yet.

 ## use array